-- If you have several plants growing in the same pot, thin out the seedlings so there is 1-2 plants per tray.
+- If you have several plants growing in the same pot, thin out the seedlings so there are 1-2 plants per tray.

 - Set up an oscillating fan to blow across your seedlings once they start to grow.
 This ensures good air circulation and strengthens their stems.

 How to Know When to Start Your Seeds